 In this article, I described how VAT and taxes for e-Residents work when you own a company in Estonia.
 The Estonian system is pretty straightforward and easy to understand.

-Isn’t it beautiful when you can just take care of working and growing your business?
+Isn’t it beautiful when you can just work on the stuff you love and focus on growing your business?

 I hope this post was helpful.
-Do you have a concrete doubt?
+Any doubts?
 Let me know in the comments below.